 Most things are not made to handle the heat created by melting candle wax.
 Choose heat-resistant containers such as oven-safe ceramics and glassware, cast iron, enamel camping mugs, and pressure canning jars.

-We should ALWAYS do our part to prevent these issues from happening by never leaving a burning candle unattended and selecting appropriate candle containers and the correct wick size.
+We should ALWAYS do our part to prevent these issues from happening by never leaving a burning candle unattended and selecting appropriate candle containers with the correct wick size.

 The BEST Safe Candle Containers

 Now, for the fun part – choosing beautiful, safe candle containers for all our candle making ideas!!

 We’ve learned not all things can be used safely as candle containers.
 So, what type of containers are safe for making candles?
 There are a select few types of the best containers for candles.